decmaxn/azure-lab/serverless_ai.md

 ... ...
 openai.InternalServerError: Error code: 500 - {'error': {'code': 'InternalServerError', 'message': 'Backend returned unexpected response.
 Please contact Microsoft for help.'}}
 ```
-After creating the same stack in other regions and the tests still failed, I created gpt-4o-mini model manually.
+After creating the same stack in other regions and the tests still failed, I found the problem is I used the wrong endpoint.
+Use the endpoint for the model itself works.
+Refer to "Test using the API with Azure AI model inference" section below for more details.

+Also, I created gpt-4o-mini model manually.
 This time there are different errors.
 ```bash
 python gpt-4o-mini-chat.py
 ```